jasenjackson/singlecell/README.md

 # single cell scripts
-Scripts for single cell bioinformatics analyses
+Scripts for single cell bioinformatics analyses in the Mendillo lab